-Etymology is as essentially irrelevant as [linguistic] form [syntax] is to meaning (in the sense of the word 'meaning' that Wittgenstein selected for his logic of language): etymology is conjecture (sometimes documentable, sometimes not) about the origin of words, their meaning in the past [historical usage] which may be completely different from their meaning [usage] today.
-For example, the word 'knave' in Hamlet (or my fractured memory of it): "There's not a fool in all Denmark, but he's an errant knave." -- But Shakespeare's statement has lost its original meaning (Indeed, taken out of its historical context, it has no meaning -- i.e. it is a tautology), because nowadays 'knave' = 'fool' rather than 'servant'.
+Etymology is as irrelevant as [linguistic] form [syntax] is to meaning (in the sense of the word 'meaning' that Wittgenstein selected for his logic of language): etymology is conjecture (sometimes documentable, sometimes not) about the origin of words, their meaning in the past [historical usage] which may be very or completely different from their meaning today.
+The word 'knave' in Hamlet -- "There's not a fool in all Denmark, but he's an errant knave" -- but Shakespeare's statement has lost its original meaning (Indeed, taken out of its historical context, it has no more meaning than a tautology), because nowadays 'knave' = 'fool' rather than 'servant'.

 The etymology of a word is another meaning of the word 'meaning', of which there are countless.

 Wittgenstein did not say, nor did he offer a theory about, what the "true meaning" of the word 'meaning' is, because there is no such thing.

 There is no "meaning in itself" nor "essence of meaning" -- whatever that is when it's at home, and the answer is: it is nothing but an undefined combination of words.
 The "theory of abstraction" e.g. is not a picture that can be compared to anything in the world (reality); it is, like Plato's Ideas, "outside the world", "on the other side of the sky", "in the mind" -- i.e. in the realm of "dreams and vain fictions of our own devising" called 'metaphysics'.